iamolegga/prettier-loader/README.md

   - Cons:
     - works only on webpack-dependent projects

 In short, idea is to make source code auto-`prettier`-fy on every save.
-But to do it in a cross-IDE manner, using `webpack`, eliminating the need to install and configure plugins on each developer's machine.
+But to do it in a cross-IDE manner.
+Use of `webpack`, eliminates the need to install and configure plugins on each developer's machine and also provides better efficency, as no other watchers are needed.

 ## Features